Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Deployment Case Studies

-\subsection{Case-1: Towards Stall-free Kernel Issuing}
+\subsubsection{Case-1: Towards Stall-free Kernel Issuing}

 Kernel-issue stalls are among the most frequent causes of slowdowns encountered in a training cluster not dedicated exclusively to a single pre-training task.
-While Python runtime GC is well-known and now carefully managed by the parallel backbone in most cases, most encountered kernel-issue stalls arise from code introduced by algorithm teams to enhance LLM performance in downstream tasks.
+While Python runtime GC is well-known and now carefully managed by the parallel backend in most cases, most encountered kernel-issue stalls arise from code introduced by algorithm teams to enhance LLM performance in downstream tasks.

-A typical case encountered by \sysname{} is a training job of Llama20B running on 256 H800 GPUs.
+A typical case encountered by \sysname{} is a training job of Llama-20B running on 256 H800 GPUs.
 The developer from the algorithm team mistakenly enables the timer provided by Megatron for performance profiling of several key code segments.
 This profiling incurs kernel-issue stalls because it requires GPU synchronizations to obtain accurate timestamps.

-Although no significant slowdown was observed in training throughput, \sysname{} successfully detects the abnormal issue latency distribution.
-After removing these unnecessary synchronizations by disabling the timer, the MFU of the training job improves from $41.4\%$ to $42.5\%$, representing a $2.66\%$ increase.
-While this slowdown is much smaller than that caused by Python runtime GC (typically exceeding $10\%$), \sysname{} could still uncover it, ensuring the training job’s performance.
+Although no significant regression was observed in training throughput, \sysname{} successfully detects the abnormal issue latency distribution.
+After removing these unnecessary synchronizations by disabling the timer, the MFU of the training job persistently improves from $41.4\%$ to $42.5\%$, representing a $2.66\%$ increase.
+Such regression is minor, which could not be directly observed through macro metrics like training throughput in a large training cluster with a lot of noise.
+However, there is an obvious drift in micro metrics like issue latency distribution, enabling \sysname{} to detect such obsecured regression anomalies.

 In addition to the above two cases, \sysname{} also detects other kernel-issue stalls, such as unnecessary package version checking, frequent CUDA memory management within the PyTorch runtime, and others.
-These cases are listed in \autoref{tb:case:slowdowns}.